Sure, plenty of people live in Greenwich, Connecticut. But is there really a reason to visit Greenwich, CT?

 The Greenwich Symphony Orchestra offers full-orchestra events for a more elegant evening.

-Next door in downtown Stamford is the Palace Theater, which draws major comedic acts, symphony orchestral performances, and jazz musicians, to name a few.
+Next door in downtown Stamford is the Palace Theatre, which draws major comedic acts, symphony orchestral performances, and jazz musicians, to name a few.

-A classic old-town movie theatre on the green in downtown Stamford, the Avon Theater shows independent movie screenings.
+A classic old-town movie theatre on the green in downtown Stamford, the Avon Theatre Film Center shows independent movie screenings.

 Fabulous Greenwich, CT Restaurants